duckduckgo/duckduckgo-documentation/duckduckhack/getting-started/ddh-intro.md

 The DuckDuckHack staff and community are keen to support anyone who wants to make a contribution, regardless of development experience.
 We take the time to provide whatever assistance contributors need to get involved.
 If you are an experienced developer and want to get stuck in, bear with us as we do this - for the same reason you are encouraged to provide help and guidance to other contributors if you're in a position to do so!

-If you're new to programming or the DuckDuckHack project, check out the [Quick Start guide](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/goodie/goodie_quickstart.md) - it creates an Instant Answer that testifies to your awesomeness! ([See this example](https://duckduckgo.com/?q=duckduckhack+zekiel&ia=answer), yours will appear with your own username. _Although it doesn't create a "real" Instant Answer it will famliarize you with the development process - then you can make something more spectacular._)
+If you're new to programming or the DuckDuckHack project, check out the [Quick Start guide](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/goodie/goodie_quickstart.md) - it creates an Instant Answer that testifies to your awesomeness! ([See this example](https://duckduckgo.com/?q=duckduckhack+zekiel&ia=answer), yours will appear with your own username. _Although this isn't a "real" Instant Answer, the guide will famliarize you with the development process - then you can make something more spectacular._)

 ## Creating Your Instant Answer